 5. Cryptocurrency Payments

-Cryptocurrency payments, such as Bitcoin, Ethereum, or other digital currencies, are a newer type of large amount money transfers that are growing in popularity.
-They are fast, secure, and decentralised, making them a good option for businesses that want to make cross-border payments or payments to individuals in countries with weak currencies.
+Cryptocurrency payments, such as Bitcoin, Ethereum, or other digital assets, are a newer type of large amount money transfers that are growing in popularity.

-Best for: Cryptocurrency payments are a good option for businesses making cross-border payments or paying individuals in countries with unstable currencies.
+🎯 Best for: Businesses making cross-border large sum payments or paying individuals in countries with unstable currencies or limited access to traditional banking systems.

 6. Escrow Services